create3000/x_ite/docs/_posts/reference/browser-services.md

 ### Methods

+#### ProfileInfo **getSupportedProfile** (*String name*)

+The `getSupportedProfile` service returns a ProfileInfo object of the named profile from the `supportedProfiles` array.
+The parameter is the name of a profile from which to fetch the declaration.
+The browser only returns a ProfileInfo object if it supports the named profile.
+If it does not support the named profile, an error is thrown.

+#### ComponentInfo **getSupportedComponent** (*String name*)

+The `getSupportedComponent` service returns a ComponentInfo object of the named component from the `supportedComponents` array.
+The parameter is the name of a component from which to fetch the declaration.
+The browser only returns a ComponentInfo object if it supports the named component.
+If it does not support the component, an error is thrown.

 #### ProfileInfo **getProfile** (*String name*)

 The `getProfile` service returns a ProfileInfo object of the named profile.
 The parameter is the name of a profile from which to fetch the declaration.
 The browser only returns a ProfileInfo object if it supports the named profile.
 If it does not support the named profile, an error is thrown.